MMH08/Big-Data-Diabetes-Readmission-Prediction/README.md

 # Materials and Methods
 ## Dataset
 A 10 years of clinical care diabetic dataset from the Health Facts database (CERNER Corporation, Kansas City, MO) is used in this project.
 Initially, the data was collected by Center for Clinical and Translational Research, Virginia Commonwealth University on behalf of CERNER throughout 130 USA hospitals and integrated delivery networks over the period between 1999 to 2008.
-Midwest (18 hospitals), Northeast (58), South (28), and West (16).
 As the the actual data is gathered by integrated delivery network health systems, so it includes all patients information.
 So, for specific interest it was required to extract new dataset from the database by following some specific criteria:

 (1) It is an inpatient encounter (a hospital admission).
 (2) It is a diabetic encounter, that is, one during which any kind of diabetes was entered to the system as a diagnosis.
 (3) The length of stay was at least 1 day and at most 14 days.